๐ŸŒGlobal Studies

 • Aimed to end British colonial rule through mass mobilization, making it one of history's largest anticolonial movements

-• Independence achieved August 15, 1947, though accompanied by Partition, which created Pakistan and triggered massive displacement and violence
+• Independence achieved August 15, 1947, though accompanied by Partition, which created India and Pakistan as separate states and triggered the displacement of roughly 10โ€“15 million people along with widespread communal violence

 Anti-Apartheid Movement (South Africa)

-• Dismantled apartheid, the legal system of racial segregation enforced from 1948–1994 that classified citizens by race and restricted non-white South Africans' rights
+• Dismantled apartheid, the legal system of racial segregation enforced from 1948โ€“1994 that classified citizens by race and restricted non-white South Africans' rights to movement, land ownership, voting, and more

-Compare: The U.S. Civil Rights Movement vs. the Anti-Apartheid Movement—both used nonviolent tactics and faced state violence, but the Anti-Apartheid Movement relied more heavily on international sanctions and divestment.
+Compare: The U.S. Civil Rights Movement vs. the Anti-Apartheid Movement.
+Both used nonviolent tactics and faced state violence, but the Anti-Apartheid Movement relied more heavily on international sanctions and divestment.
 If an FRQ asks about global solidarity in human rights struggles, South Africa is your strongest example.

 Movements for Political Inclusion